-You can pay by check by mailing your monthly payment, no later than the first day of each month, to:
+You can pay by check by mailing your monthly payment, no later than the first day of each month.
+Please note that checks should be made payable to the Plan and not CMS nor HHS.
+Please send your payment to: